apigee-127/volos/oauth/common/README.md

 ## Cache

 The OAuth module can also accept a Volos Cache to reduce contention and delay in validating tokens.
+Note: Cache passed to Oauth must not specify an encoding option.

 ### Example